 72401-04 RESOURCE ESTIMATE

 The resource estimate for this procedure is approximately 96 hours of direct inspection.
 This inspection may be conducted prior to or while performing startup test inspections described in IP 72304.
-Inspections should be coordinated by the .
+Inspections should be coordinated by the Senior Resident Inspector.
+The resource estimate for this procedure for an inspection of a subsequent unit focused on program differences is approximately 8 to 40 hours of direct inspection.

 72401-05 REFERENCES